tlawrence3/Tasmanian-Devil/README.md

 conda config --add channels http://conda.anaconda.org/gurobi
 ```

-* Create and activate a new Anaconda environment:
+* Create and activate a new Anaconda environment with the version of Python that you downloaded Anaconda with:
 ```bash
 conda create -n tas python=3.6 scipy=0.19.1 gurobi glpk source activate tas
 ```

-* Activate your Gurobi installations using your license key using the command below:
+* Activate your Gurobi installations using your license key (obtained through Gurobi's website) using the command below:
 ```bash
 grbketkey <your-license-key>
 ```